huan/ducks/README.md

 There is one important thing that we need to figure out is that when we are passing the `DuckMapObject` to initialize the `Ducks` (`{ counter }` in the code above), the key name of this duck will become the mount point for its state.

-Choose your key name wisely because it will inflect the state structure and typing for your store.
+Choose your key name wisely because it will inflect the state structure and the typing for your store.

-> There's project named [Ducks++: Redux Reducer Bundles, Djamel Hassaine, 2017]((https://medium.com/@DjamelH/ducks-redux-reducer-bundles-44267f080d22)) to solve the mount point (namespace) problem, however, we are just use the keys in the `DucksObject` to archive the goal.
+> There's project named [Ducks++: Redux Reducer Bundles, Djamel Hassaine, 2017](https://medium.com/@DjamelH/ducks-redux-reducer-bundles-44267f080d22) to solve the mount point (namespace) problem, however, we are just use the keys in the `DucksObject` to archive the same goal.

 #### 3.1 `enhancer()`

-Returns a `StoreEnhancer` for the Redux store creator, which is the most important and the only one who are in charge to initialize everything for the Ducks.
+Returns a `StoreEnhancer` for using with the Redux store creator, which is the most important and the only one who are in charge of initializing everything for the Ducks.

 ```ts
 const store = createStore(